BolunThompson/notes-2/Career.md

 	CS degree -> Theory
 	CE degree -> Hardware
-	CS and subskill, or field degree and subskill -> Application Field degree path would be to work on scientific software then transition into research in that field with scientific software or industry with the skills i built up (probably the latter)
+	CS and subskill, or field degree and subskill -> Application The computational science route
+		Path: (computational?) physics → PhD → Research Engineer making big money Field degree path would be to work on scientific software then transition into research in that field with scientific software or industry with the skills i built up (probably the latter)
+			HPC, distributed computing?
+			Computer graphics
-		Subskill in career or grad school
+				Spooky thing is that it could get me into film or game dev, which I want to avoid Subskill in career or grad school
 		Field degree might honestly be easier -- it's more direct into the work Applied math vs Physics vs Some subdiscipline therein